-This attribute group gathers up all the “control” attributes we just created in step 1.
-This makes it easier to use later on.
+This attribute group gathers all the “control” attributes we just created in Step 1.
+This makes it easier to use them later on.

-For example, the attributes, when grouped, are easy to find by the team.
+For example, attributes are easy to find when they are grouped by team.
 Especially when setting up smart lists, if all attributes are grouped together, finding them takes no time.

 3. Create workflows and processes with Smart Lists